pauly7610/support101/CODE_OF_CONDUCT.md

 - Show empathy towards other community members

 ## Enforcement
 Instances of abusive or unacceptable behavior may be reported by contacting the project maintainers via GitHub Issues or email.
+All reports will be handled confidentially and in accordance with analytics data privacy and compliance.

+Escalation analytics may be used to monitor for repeated violations and ensure community safety.

 ---